Aryasdas/crud_app/README.md

 # crud_app
-This is a basic to intermediate crud app
+This is a basic to intermediate crud app built on php